ibm-cloud-docs/satellite/sat-sub-identity-sync.md

 {{site.data.keyword.attribute-definition-list}}

-# Syncing subscription identity
+# {{site.data.keyword.satelliteshort}} Config subscription identity and authorization
-{: #sat-sync-sub-identity}
+{: #sat-config-subid}

-After you create a {{site.data.keyword.satelliteshort}} configuration, you might need to sync the subscription identify for the rollout to be successful.
-The subscription identity is the user or service ID that is used by the subscription.
+When you use {{site.data.keyword.satelliteshort}} Config to apply Kubernetes resources to a managed cluster or cluster group, the resources are applied according to the permissions available to the subscription identity.
 {: shortdesc}

+## Subscription identity
+{: #sat-config-subid-exp}

+The subscription identity is the user ID or service ID that creates the subscription.
+When a user creates a subscription to apply Kubernetes resources, the **Location clusters** resources are applied on each cluster as that user and according to that user's permissions.

 When Kubernetes resources are applied by {{site.data.keyword.satelliteshort}} Config to managed clusters, they are applied by a different identity depending on how the cluster was attached.

 - For clusters that are manually registered with {{site.data.keyword.satelliteshort}} Config, Kubernetes resources are always applied to the cluster by the `razeedeploy-sa` service account.

 - Clusters in a {{site.data.keyword.satelliteshort}} Location are automatically configured for use by {{site.data.keyword.satelliteshort}} Config.
-Kubernetes resources are applied to the cluster by the identity (user or service ID) that created the Subscription.
+Kubernetes resources are applied to the cluster by the identity (user or service ID) that created the subscription.

-In short, if a user creates a subscription to apply Kubernetes resources, the **Location clusters** resources are applied as that user and following that user's permissions on each cluster.
-If that user does not have permissions to create certain resources in certain namespaces, the rollout might fail.
+If the subscription identity uses a user ID that does not have permissions to create certain resources in certain namespaces, the rollout might fail.
+Additionally, if the subscription owner loses access to a cluster, such as by leaving the organization, the Satellite Config operators still attempt to apply or delete child resources as that user.
+These actions fail with a `403 not authorized` error.
+For steps to resolve this issue, see [Why does my {{site.data.keyword.satelliteshort}} Config rollout fail and result in a `not authorized` error?](/docs/satellite?topic=satellite-ts-satconfig-subid-perms).
+{: important}

+### Viewing the cluster's subscription identity
+{: #sat-config-subid-view}

-The subscription identity is shown in the **Subscription details** page in the UI and is also retrievable through the CLI by using the `**ibmcloud sat subscription get`** command.
+You can view a cluster's subscription identity by navigating to the **Subscription details** page in the UI or by running **`ibmcloud sat subscription get`** in the CLI.

-Identity sync is triggered and usually happens automatically.

-- When a user creates a subscription, all the clusters in the subscription's groups automatically sync.
-- When a user modifies the membership of a cluster group and that user's identity is used by any subscriptions that are applied to the group, all the clusters in that group sync automatically.
-- When a user logs into the cluster by running `ibmcloud ks cluster config` or by launching the cluster dashboard from the IBM Cloud UI, that cluster does not sync automatically.

-Automatic identity sync can only be performed by the user or service ID being synced.
-If the user whose identity is used by the subscription makes a change, their identity syncs automatically to affected clusters.
-If a user different from the subscription identity makes a change, the subscription identity cannot sync automatically.
+## Syncing the subscription identity with the cluster
-{: note}
+{: #sat-config-subid-sync}

-As a result, sometimes the identities that are synced to each cluster might become incorrect.

-- If a different user or service ID modifies the subscription's cluster groups, the subscription's identity cannot automatically sync to any new clusters.
-- If a different user changes the membership of the cluster groups, the subscription's identity cannot sync automatically to any new clusters.

-If the identity used is not available on the Location cluster, potentially causing rollout failure, you can resolve this problem in three ways:
-1. The user associated with the subscription can explicitly request re-sync of their identity.
-This sync can be done from the {{site.data.keyword.cloud_notm}} console (a subscription action) or CLI (**`ibmcloud sat subscription identity set`**).
-2. A different user can edit the Subscription to use their identity, also triggering the sync of their identity to appropriate clusters.
-This sync can be done from the {{site.data.keyword.cloud_notm}} console (a subscription action) or CLI (**`ic sat subscription identity set`**).
-3. The user associated with the subscription can trigger sync of their identity to a single cluster by running **`ibmcloud ks cluster config`** or connecting to the cluster's dashboard from the {{site.data.keyword.cloud_notm}} console.
+The subscription identity syncs to a cluster so that the cluster recognizes the associated user ID or service ID and the permissions assigned to the ID.
+When an ID is synced to every cluster in a cluster group, the {{site.data.keyword.satelliteshort}} Config rollout can complete successfully across all clusters because the user has the same permissions for each cluster.

+The subscription identity can sync automatically with each cluster when a user completes certain actions.
+However, other actions can prevent identity syncing from occuring automatically in certain clusters.
+Generally, actions that result in automatic syncing are those that involve a subscription, and actions that prevent automatic syncing are those that affect the cluster group membership *and* are made by a user whose ID is not used as the subscription ID.
+For example, creating a new subscription or editing an existing subscription updates the subscription identity and syncs it to all clusters.
+However if a user whose ID is not used as the subscription ID makes a change to the cluster group, such as adding or removing a cluster from the group, then the subscription identity cannot automatically sync to any new clusters that are later added to the group.
+This can result in some clusters not syncing with the correct subscription identity.

+When clusters are not correctly synced, the {{site.data.keyword.satelliteshort}} Config rollout cannot complete successfully because not all clusters can read the permissions available to the subscription identity (the ID of the user who created or edited the subscription).
+You can check for this scenario by running **`ibmcloud sat subscription get`** to check the subscription identity for each cluster.
+For steps to resolve this issue, see [Why does my {{site.data.keyword.satelliteshort}} Config rollout fail and result in a `not authorized` error?](/docs/satellite?topic=satellite-ts-satconfig-subid-perms).